 Section B.

-Amendments adopted by the Affiliate shall be sent to the Bylaws Committee of the American College of Nurse-Midwives for review of congruence with national bylaws before they become effective.
+Amendments adopted by the Affiliate shall be sent to the Bylaws Committee of ACNM for review of congruence with national bylaws before they become effective.

-ARTICLE X- DISSOLUTION
+ARTICLE IX.
+DISSOLUTION

 Upon dissolution of the Affiliate with applicable federal, state, and other laws, the membership shall adopt a dissolution plan, which shall include, where appropriate, provisions to implement the following:

-payment and discharge of all liabilities and obligations of the Affiliate
+payment and discharge of all liabilities and obligations of the Affiliate.

-compliance with all relevant legal requirements concerning the Affiliate’s tax-exempt status
+compliance with all relevant legal requirements concerning the Affiliate’s tax-exempt status.

-return, transfer, or conveyance of all assets received or held by the Affiliate upon condition that the assets be returned, transferred, or conveyed upon dissolution of the Affiliate
+return, transfer, or conveyance of all assets received or held by the Affiliate upon condition that the assets be returned, transferred, or conveyed upon dissolution of the Affiliate.

-conveyance of the assets of the Affiliate to one or more domestic corporations engaged in the activities substantially similar to those of the Affiliate, and which may be selected as an appropriate recipient of certain assets, so long as such organizations shall then qualify as organizations exempt from federal income taxation under Section 501 (c) of the Internal Revenue Code or other controlling law
+conveyance of the assets of the Affiliate to one or more domestic corporations engaged in the activities substantially similar to those of the Affiliate, and which may be selected as an appropriate recipient of certain assets, so long as such organizations shall then qualify as organizations exempt from federal income taxation under Section 501 (c)(3) of the U.S. Internal Revenue Code or other controlling law.

-ARTICLE XII- INDEMNIFICATION
+ARTICLE X. INDEMNIFICATION

-This Corporation shall purchase insurance in order to fulfill its obligations under the ACNM Affiliate Agreement and may, as it determines, indemnify any officer or directory, or any former officer or director, to the full extent permitted by law.
+This Corporation shall purchase insurance in order to fulfill its obligations under the ACNM Affiliate Agreement and may, as it determines, indemnify any officer or director, or any former officer or director, to the full extent permitted by law.